salesforce/sloop/CONTRIBUTING.md

 4: Add a remote pointing to the original repository so you can sync changes: `git remote add upstream git@github.com:salesforce/sloop.git`

 5.Make a git branch: If you type git status you will see the branch name that you’re on, called master.
 In most projects, master is a special place where the most stable, reviewed, up-to-date code is.
-So, you’ll need to make your own branch:
+So, you’ll need to make your own branch and switch to that branch:

-`git branch a-descriptive-name`

-Then switch to that branch:
-`git checkout name-for-your-branch`
+`git checkout -b name-for-your-branch`

 6.Make some commits: